carbon-design-system/design-system-website/src/content/style/iconography/usage.md

 | Secondary action       | $ui-05    | #8c9ba5 |
 | Secondary action:hover | $brand-01 | #3d70b2 |

-**Exception:** There is an exception to both the Blue and Neutral color rules.
+**Exception:** There is an exception to both the `brand-01` and UI color rules.
 Certain icons, such as status or notification icons, can inherit their parent color.
 For example, a warning icon is yellow because warning notifications are yellow.

 ### Weight